 Or are you going to secretly be kicking yourself for not just earning and investing more money while you could?

 In any case, I’m sort of a hypocrite when it comes to frugality.
 Guess I should tell you about…

 I’ve gotta admit this: apart from not going into huge debt for college, and apart from starting my own online business, my best financial decision is just living in Spain.

-My lifestyle here in Spain has certain minimalist aspects, which help me save money by default.
+My lifestyle here in Barcelona has certain minimalist aspects, which help me save money by default.

 I don’t own a car, and get to most of where I need to go on foot.
-I can take public transport for less than two bucks… and if I need to, I can take a taxi almost anywhere for 10 or 12.
+I can take public transport for less than two bucks… and if I need to, I can take a taxi almost anywhere in the city for 10 or 12.